valstat/valstat-rfc/VALSTAT.md

 **Interoperability**

 Each solution to often strict run-time requirements is one nail in the coffin of interoperability.
 In danger of sounding like offering an panacea,  author will also draw the attention to the malleability of the VALSTAT paradigm to be implemented with wide variety of languages used in developing components of an modern distributed system.

 Usability of an API is measured on all levels: from the code level, to the distributed system level.
-In order to design an API to be **feasibly** usable it has to be interoperable.
+In order to design an API to be **feasibly** usable it has to be **interoperable**.
 That leads to three core requirements of

 Interoperable API core requirements (to start with)